kenkaijie/pyetta/readme.md

 |
 |---docs: Documentation for this project
 |
-|---examples: Example snippets for using the library.
-|   |---plugins: Examples relating to plugin development.
+|---examples: Examples relating to plugin development.
 |
 |---pyetta: Project sources
 |